Ultimately, BEAM's success will be measured by the number of students who enter STEM careers.

 BEAM begins with summer programs for rising 7th and 8th graders (BEAM Discovery and BEAM Summer Away, respectively).
 We have three primary goals for our students:

-• Increase problem solving skills
+• Grow in mathematical problem solving

-• Increase perseverance in problem solving
+• Increase math perseverance

 • Increase interest in math

-Problem Solving at BEAM Discovery
+Problem Solving at BEAM summer programs

 Perseverance: “What’s the longest you’ve spent on a math problem?”